esetspace/eesetxhelp/index.md

-# Documentation to install vipre using product key already purchased for new users.
+# How to Install ESET on a New Computer with a License Key or Activation Code (NOD32, Smart Security & More)

-My first project, i am so happy.
-Yippie
+Valuable information for the users.